 Last October Pepper was sent to the emergency vet by the cat.
-When the vet was finished, he called the cat a psycho ninja sniper kitty.
-The “kitty” had, with one swipe and one claw, punctured one of the arteries at the tip of Pepper.
+When the vet was finished, he called the cat a psycho-ninja-sniper-kitty.
+The “kitty” had, with one swipe with one claw, punctured one of the arteries at the tip of Pepper.

 I had tried direct pressure on his ear for over an hour with no luck.
 I’d release; he’d shake his head and break it open.

 When we went to our vet to get the bandage removed, Pepper shook his head and broke the wound open again.
 Two days later?
 Repeat.
 Two days later?
 Repeat.
 Rather than send us home again, she kept Pepper in a kennel and sedated overnight so that the wound could scab over.
 Victory!

 Last spring, we ventured to the dog park, and a Welcoming Committee greet us.

 Sniff – run – play – repeat

 Pepper loves it there.
 In fact, when I mention that we are headed to the dog park, he can’t wait to jump into the truck.
 He loves to stick his head out the window and sniff at the breeze.